 Perhaps the most famous association with lightning bolts is the Greek Gods.
 Zeus, King of the Gods, has always been associated with lightning, portrayed in countless stories, murals, and paintings wielding powerful bolts of lightning and hurling them towards the enemies of the Titans.
 Not only were lightning bolts Zeus’ weapon of choice, it was also a symbol of his power over both Man and Gods.

 Beyond power, however, the Greeks also saw a philosophical meaning behind the lightning bolt.
 The unpredictability of lightning bolts, when they would appear and where they would strike, symbolized the fickleness of Man and the unpredictability of events.
 Because it was Zeus who wielded it, lightning bolts also symbolized strength, enlightenment, intelligence, and intuition.
-But the most important meaning behind the lightning bolt was fertility.
-Lightning often preceded rain showers, which made the crops grow and kept the earth fertile and healthy.
+But one of the most important meanings behind the lightning bolt was fertility: lightning often preceded rain showers, which made the crops grow and kept the earth fertile and healthy.

 This idea of lightning representing fertility is shared by the Chinese, while the Native tribes of America saw it as a symbol of the Thunderbird, a mythical creature that embodied truth, honesty, and morality.
 According to the Ancient Hopi tribe, the holy Thunderbird shoots out lightning from its eyes, striking down the cruel, the untruthful, and the immoral.